 These conditions can be treated by using medicated shampoos that cleanse the scalp and reduce the symptoms.

-Some home remedies like aloe vera or tea tree oil help reduce dandruff and relieve its symptoms along with the shampoo.
+You may also try some home remedies like aloe vera gel or tea tree oil to help reduce dandruff and reduce scalp inflammation and irritation along with the shampoo.

 3- Make Your Own Hair Mask